 Dear Ms. Jones,

 It was a pleasure to meet you at the Boston College Career Fair on Thursday.
 I recall from our brief discussion that you were also a Communications major.
 Given that I’m very interested in the field of public relations, I wondered if you might be willing to meet with me in the coming weeks to share more information about your career path and advice about getting into the field.
-At your convenience, I would be happy to take you for coffee near your office.
+At your convenience, I would like to set up a phone call or take you for coffee.